cwilburn-dev/INFO698Capstone/README.md

 No manual configuration is required.
 The Streamlit app automatically manages dependencies and dataset integration.
 Simply open the app link and start exploring.

+## Acknowledgements

+Thank you to Prof. Henry Werchan for serving as my project mentor, whose guidance was invaluable over the project's duration.
+And a special thanks to Dr. Nikita Sharma for supporting me in the early stages of the project and ensuring that I had what I needed to succeed.